yiamcb/MCL/README.md

 - A dual-stream CNN–LSTM encoder that reads the EEG and fNIRS branches separately and fuses them, capturing spatial and temporal structure.
-- A meta-learning loop — an inner loop that adapts to each sampled subject and an outer loop that learns a shared initialization — so the model generalizes to subjects it has not seen.
+- A meta-learning loop: an inner loop that adapts to each sampled subject and an outer loop that learns a shared initialization, so the model generalizes to subjects it has not seen.
 - Multi-domain feature optimization across the time, frequency, and time–frequency domains.